gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-creating controller

-If not authenticated, move to the login page.
+If the current user is not authenticated, move to the login page.

 client/app/questionsCreate/questionsCreate.controller.js